-\textbf{Textual Inversion.} \citep{gal2022textual} proposes a textual inversion method that optimizes newly added concept word embeddings in the CLIP~\citep{radford2021learning} text encoder, supervised by the latent variable distribution of specific images in the diffusion model.
-However, using a pre-trained diffusion model for self-supervised text inversion may lead to under-fitting for some specific images due to the finite latent variable space.
-Although it's feasible to optimize concept word embeddings with a smaller learning rate simultaneously, or to train the diffusion model with frozen concept embeddings in the next stage, this process faces issues of easy over-fitting and high storage costs.
-Our method, building upon textual inversion~\citep{gal2022textual}, attempts to add LoRA~\citep{hu2022lora} modules to the diffusion model, optimizing them simultaneously with concept words at a smaller learning rate, to enhance the text editing capabilities of concept words.
+\textbf{Textual Inversion.} \cite{gal2022textual} proposes a textual inversion method that optimizes newly added concept word embeddings in the CLIP~\cite{radford2021learning} text encoder, supervised by the latent variable distribution of specific images in the diffusion model.
+However, using a pre-trained diffusion model for self-supervised text inversion may lead to under-fitting for some specific images due to the finite latent space.
+Although it's feasible to optimize full parameters of the denosing network in diffusion model with a smaller learning rate simultaneously, or to train it with frozen concept embeddings in the next stage, this process faces issues of easy over-fitting and high storage costs.
+Our method, building upon textual inversion~\cite{gal2022textual}, attempts to add LoRA~\cite{hu2022lora} to the denosing network, optimizing them simultaneously with concept words at a smaller learning rate, to enhance the text editing capabilities of concept words.

-\textbf{Cross Attention Control and Supervision.} Prompt-to-Prompt~\citep{hertz2023prompttoprompt} proposes three attention control methods for stable text-driven image editing based on diffusion models: word swap, refinement, and reweighting.
-By applying the cross-attention probability map recorded from the original text and original image latent variables to the denoising process of edited text and original image latent variables, it has achieved significant success in stable text-driven image editing~\citep{Avrahami_2022_CVPR, avrahami2023blendedlatent}.
-Additionally,~\citep{qi2023fatezero} proposed self-attention blend effectively transfers the stability of text-driven image editing to the video editing domain.
-Our method, building upon this foundation, introduces external concept words to support editing with higher degrees of freedom.
-However, when performing text-driven editing, whether using existing word embeddings or external concept word embeddings as editing words, there exists a problem of attention dispersion.
-This means that editing words have non-negligible effects on latent variables other than the editing target.
-Inspired by the work of~\citep{yang2022supervised}, we introduce an attention supervision mechanism to address the issue of dispersed attention in editing words.
+\textbf{Cross Attention Control and Supervision.} Prompt-to-Prompt~\cite{hertz2023prompttoprompt} proposes three attention control methods for stable text-driven image editing based on diffusion models: word swap, refinement, and reweighting.
+By applying the cross-attention probability map recorded from the original image latent variables and text to the denoising process of original image latent variables and edited text, it has achieved significant success in stable text-driven image editing~\cite{Avrahami_2022_CVPR}, \cite{avrahami2023blendedlatent}.
+Additionally,~\cite{qi2023fatezero} proposed self-attention blend effectively transfers the stability of text-driven image editing to video editing.
+Our method, built upon this foundation, introduces external concept words to support editing with higher degrees of freedom.
+Inspired by the work of~\cite{yang2022supervised}, we introduce an attention supervision mechanism to address the issue of dispersed attention in editing words.